dotnet/docs-maui/docs/migration/android-binding-projects.md

 However, this means the alternative sibling `class` containing `static` members will no longer be generated.

-Setting the `$AndroidBoundInterfacesContainStaticAndDefaultInterfaceMethods` property to `false` in your project file will globally revert to the legacy behavior.
+Setting the `$AndroidBoundInterfacesContainStaticAndDefaultInterfaceMethods` property to `false` in your project file will revert to the legacy behavior.

 ### Nullable reference types